pdudotdev/SShiD/README.md

 - **Vendor-Specific IEs:** Embeds messages within standard-compliant beacon frames.
 - **Channel Specification:** Operates on a user-defined Wi-Fi channel (default is 1).

-- **Reliability of using beacon frames for the communication flow.**
+- **NOTE!** Reliability of using beacon frames for the communication flow.
   - For the sake of blending our covert traffic into the overall traffic, keep in mind that **communication via SShiD will not always be 100% reliable**.
 Since we're using broadcast messages over Wi-Fi, there's always a chance that packets can be lost due to network congestion, wireless interference, or other factors.

 ## ⚖️ **Architecture**